 It is one thing to invent, and it is another to make known your invention.

-A lot of people are already in this business, so in order to stand out you have to be ready to showcase your talents.
+Many people are already in this business, so in order to stand out, you have to be ready to showcase your talents.

 Use all available means to advertise your business.

 For a small-scale business, the cheapest, yet effective advertising method you can use is word of mouth.